Foggy Nelson: Nelson & Murdock ride again

 In the aftermath of Karen Page's murder, Foggy and Matt find themselves without their women and without their jobs.
 Murdock finds out that he is the sole beneficiary of Karen's wealth.
 He proposes to Nelson to resume their partnership, using the money to build the new premises where Matt's old house — blown up by the Kingpin — had once been.
 Nelson responds with enthusiasm.
 Rosalind Sharpe tries to contact Foggy to offer him work again, without success.

 Matt is revealed to the world as Daredevil and eventually arrested.
 After Foggy goes to visit Matt in prison with private investigator Dakota North, he is stabbed and seriously injured by several inmates.
 Foggy is placed in the witness protection program, and officially declared dead sometime after the ambulance takes him away.
 Foggy recovers from his wounds and assumes a new identity.
-He attempts to escape in an effort to reunite with Matt, only to be captured by the Mafia, who in turn are slaughtered by ninjas.
+He attempts to escape in an effort to reunite with Matt, only to be captured by the Mafia, who in turn are killed by ninjas.
 They return him to his former captors, after informing him that they would be watching.

 Foggy, fleeing from his life in protected custody, reaches Matt's home and they are reunited.
 Along with Becky Blake, Foggy successfully clears all of Matt's troubles with the Law and the Bar.
 Murdock and Nelson ask Becky to join their firm as a new partner and move to new quarters, taking only referrals to avoid being easily located by Daredevil stalkers.